 - Rotate the thumbwheel from left to right to brighten the instrument panel. - Rotate the thumbwheel from right to left to dim the instrument panel.

-• Rotate to the left position (past detent) to turn off the interior lamps and will also disable the illuminated entry feature.
+- Rotate fully to the right (past detent) to turn on interior lamps. - Rotate to the left position (past detent) to turn off the interior lamps and will also disable the illuminated entry feature.